liferay/liferay-docs/develop/tutorials/articles/blade-development/installing-blade-tools.markdown

     (sudo) jpm install -fl blade.cli/generated/distributions/executable/blade.cli.jar

-Now the BLADE CLI tool is installed, and the `blade` executable is in your path.
-Test it's usage by typing `blade` into the terminal.
-If BLADE Tools are installed correctly and on your path, you'll see the *MAIN OPTIONS*, followed by the *Available sub-commands* for the installed tools:
+Now the Blade CLI tool is installed, and the `blade` executable is in your path.
+Test its usage by typing `blade` into the terminal.
+If Blade Tools are installed correctly and on your path, you'll see the *MAIN OPTIONS*, followed by the *Available sub-commands* for the installed tools: